canonical/rockcraft/docs/how-to/install-slice.rst

-How to install your own package slice
+How to install a custom package slice
 *************************************

 When a specific package slice is not available on the `upstream Chisel